Abraham Zelmanowitz: September 11 attacks

 On September 11, 2001, Abraham Zelmanowitz (who was also known as "Avrame" and "Abe") and his co-worker, Ed Beyea, a computer programmer at Empire BlueCross BlueShield, were on the 27th floor of the North Tower, waiting for evacuation following the collision of American Airlines Flight 11 with the building.
 According to Zelmanowitz's sister-in-law Evelyn Zelmanowitz, Beyea, who was one of Zelmanowitz's friends and a quadriplegic, could not evacuate the building on his own, and so Zelmanowitz phoned her at 9:30am and told her that he would remain with Beyea until a rescue team arrived to help carry Beyea from the building.
-Both men were killed when the North Tower collapsed.
+Both men were killed when the North Tower collapsed, along with firefighter Billy Burke, who chose to stay with Zelmanowitz and Beyea after he had ordered the other men from his engine company to evacuate following the collapse of the South Tower.

 President Bush mentioned Zelmanowitz's choice (although not Zelmanowitz by name) at the memorial prayer ceremony three days later, describing his action as heroic.

 And we have seen our national character in eloquent acts of sacrifice.
 Inside the World Trade Center, one man, who could have saved himself, stayed until the end at the side of his quadriplegic friend.